Search results for

 A woman touching the JBL Charge 5 as it rests on a table.

 Both the Charge 5 and Flip 6 use an unconventionally oblong-shaped driver, with a separate tweeter to handle high frequencies, and two passive sub radiators for bass, only the Charge 5 is scaled up.
 You’re going to get a tiny bit more of a bass response out of the Charge 5.
-While the Charge 5 is rated at 40 watts and the Flip 6 is rated at 30 watts, this does not directly map over to indicate how loud each speaker can get, because wattage refers to efficiency, rather than decibels, which measures loudness.
-However, given the similar engineering, you can make the informed assumption that the Charge 5 gets louder than Flip 6.
+While the Charge 5 is rated at 40 watts and the Flip 6 is rated at 30 watts, this does not directly map over to indicate how loud each speaker can get because wattage refers to efficiency rather than decibels, which measures loudness.
+However, given the similar engineering, you can make the informed assumption that the Charge 5 gets louder than the Flip 6.

 Should you get the JBL Charge 5 or JBL Flip 6?

-Conversely, if your budget accommodates two speakers, obviously the Charge 5 will still sound best, but for stereo, it might make sense to purchase two Flip 6 speakers, which isn’t much different in cost than a single Charge 5.
-Otherwise, by most accounts these JBL speakers have more in common, such as waterproofness and Bluetooth capability, than they have in defining differences.
-It truly comes down to whether you want portable, or more portable.
+Conversely, if your budget accommodates two speakers, obviously, the Charge 5 will still sound best, but for stereo, it might make sense to purchase two Flip 6 speakers, which isn’t much different in cost than a single Charge 5.
+Otherwise, by most accounts, these JBL speakers have more in common, such as waterproofness and Bluetooth capability, than they have in defining differences.
+It truly comes down to whether you want portable or more portable.

 See price at Amazon